Dynamic and Thermodynamic Stability of Superconducting-superfluid Stars: Introduction

 The two-fluid model of non-relativistic superfluid is developed by Laudau, and then generalized to the relativistic case and multi-constituent fluid model by Khalatnikov and Carter \cite{KHALATNIKOV198270,Carter:1987qr,Carter:1992gmy,CARTER1992243,Carter:1993aq}.
 For a basic representation of the neutron star's superconducting superfluid region, the two-fluid model is often adequate, where one constituent is the superfluid neutron while the other represents everything else, i.e., the approximately rigid background consists of protons and electrons that are tended by the short range electromagnetic interactions.
 Particularly, the two-constituent fluid model including allowance for ``transfusion'', meaning the slow transfer of baryonic matter (due to the process like beta decay and so on) between the neutron superfluid and the other ``normal'' fluid, has been constructed by Langlois et al. \cite{Langlois:1997bz}.
 However, because of its neglect of the electromagnetically interacting constituents, which will play an essential role in phenomena involving magnetic effects, the superconducting-superfluid mixtures \cite{Carter:1998rn} would be a more suitable framework.

-Recently, there have been some studies on the radial stability of neutron stars \cite{Caballero:2024qtv,Canullan-Pascual:2024jsu,Caballero:2025omv,Kumar:2025oyx}.
-For instance, reference \cite{Caballero:2024qtv} establishes a set of stability criteria for two perfect-fluid relativistic star by studying the radial mode perturbation equations, and provides also an alternative stability criterion (i.e., the positivity of canonical energy) in the same way as done for single perfect fluid stars.
+The stability properties of non-relativistic rotating superfluid neutron stars have been studied long ago by using the canonical energy formulation \cite{Andersson:2004nv}.
+And more recently, there have been some studies on the radial stability of neutron stars in relativistic case \cite{Caballero:2024qtv,Canullan-Pascual:2024jsu,Caballero:2025omv,Kumar:2025oyx}.
+For instance, reference \cite{Caballero:2024qtv} establishes a set of stability criteria for two perfect-fluid relativistic star, which is taken as a model of dark matter admixed neutron stars, by studying the radial mode perturbation equations, and provides also an alternative stability criterion (i.e., the positivity of canonical energy) in the same way as done for single perfect fluid stars.
 In \cite{Kumar:2025oyx}, the eigenvalue problem for a coupled system of equations with small-amplitude radial perturbations is solved and the critical line corresponding to stability boundaries is derived.
-Nevertheless, they consider only two non-interacting perfect fluids, which are the simplification of the two-fluid model mentioned above where there are non-gravitational interactions between the two fluids in general, and the background star is taken to be static and spherically symmetric.
+Nevertheless, most of above researchers concern the model of two non-interacting perfect fluids, which are the simplification of the two-fluid model mentioned above where there are non-gravitational interactions between the two fluids in general, and the background star is taken to be spherically symmetric.

-In this paper, we consider the relativistic stars described by the non-transfusive superconducting-superfluid mixtures.
+In this paper, we consider the relativistic neutron stars described by the non-transfusive superconducting-superfluid mixtures.
 By working with Iyer-Wald formalism \cite{Lee:1990nz,Wald:1993nt,Iyer:1994ys} rather than analyzing the perturbation equations, we will give the necessary and sufficient conditions for thermodynamic equilibrium, construct the phase space of our system, and then establish the criteria for both dynamic stability and thermodynamic stability as the positivity of canonical energy, which are equivalent if the background star is static, spherically symmetric isentropic and the perturbations are spherically symmetric, i.e., the radial perturbations.
 In our stability analysis, which includes the treatment of trivial displacements, we employ the most general form of Eulerian perturbations without any gauge fixing.
 This approach is necessitated by the presence of multiple Lagrangian displacements in a multi-constituent system and is more general than the single perfect fluid case, where a simplification to the Lagrangian perturbations, such as the gauge used in \cite{Green:2013ica,Shi:2022jya}, is possible.